Signed in as:

 Now, cloisonné enamel has become as essential to her as air itself; without it, life would lose its color and meaning.

 The cloisonné enamel technique began in Georgia as early as the 8th and 9th century.
 This intricate method of decorating metalwork with colorful enamel flourished during the medieval period, particularly in the context of Georgian religious art.
 It was used to adorn religious artifacts such as icons, crosses, and jewelry.
-Over time, this technique developed into an essential element of Georgia’s rich religious and artistic heritage.

 The art continued to evolve in Georgia until the 15th century, which is considered the golden age of Georgian Cloisonné Enamel.
 Many famous stories are tied to specific works from this period, one of the most well-known being that of the Khakhuli Icon.
 Stolen from the Gelati Monastery in 1859, it wasn’t returned to Georgia until 1923, with the period in between remaining shrouded in mystery.